thasmo/vagrant.box/README.md

 - *environment*
     - *variables*: List of environment variables to set for the VM's web-server.

+Run `vagrant reload` to apply changes made in settings.yaml.

 ## Notes
 Only tested on Windows 8.1 using VMware Workstation 11.